m-n/yarty/README.md

 For SBCL and CCL.

-Status: The library has only been used lightly, but seems to preform reasonably.

 YARTY is similar to other CL regression test libraries.
 The main design points particular to YARTY are as follows.
 First, the returned value from `RUN-TESTS` is immediately compatible with